Sadi58/grive-indicator/README.md

 ===============
 I've decided to stop working on this project because (1) development of grive has stopped some time ago, and (2) I've become convinced that ocamlfuse solution (see https://github.com/astrada/google-drive-ocamlfuse & http://www.webupd8.org/2013/09/mount-google-drive-in-linux-with-google.html) represents a good alternative, although without an indicator for now.

-I've later found another git repository that may be considered as a better alternative to the obsolete grive project, and also wrote a similar indicator for it (https://github.com/Sadi58/indicator-drive) which was also suspended upon arrival fully functional Google Drive clients for Linux.
+I've later found another git repository that may be considered as a better alternative to the obsolete grive project, and also wrote a similar indicator for it (https://github.com/Sadi58/indicator-drive) which was also suspended upon arrival of fully functional Google Drive clients for Linux.

 grive-indicator
 ===============